 - Smoke House

 - C. 1850.
-Used for smoking meat, a form of food preservation during a time when there was no refrigeration, to include beef, pork, and wild game.
+Used for smoking meat, a form of food preservation during a time when there was no refrigeration, to include beef, pork, wild game, and fish.
+Using sea salt cultivated from the sound, West African traditions of salt production trace its origins to trans-Saharan trade routes.

 - Kitchen Storage House & Herb Cellar

 - C. 1850.
 Cooking was done in a separate building, away from the manor house, due to the threat of fire.
-The original kitchen which no longer exists was in a clapboard structure that had a center chimney with three hearths (beehive chimney).
-Today, there still stands a bricked Kitchen Storage House & Herb Cellar.
-The underground level of the storage house was used to dry and store herbs used in cooking.
+The original kitchen, which no longer exists, was a clapboard rectangular structure that had a center chimney with three hearths (beehive chimney) located where the current windmill stands.

 - Tenant House